w3f/staking-rewards-collector/README.md

 Price Data:
 * **currency**: In what currency you would like to have your value expressed (allowed: "CHF", "USD", "EUR", "GBP" and others available at CoinGecko.com).
-* **incomeTax**: Specify your individual income tax rate (e.g., 0.07 for 7%).
-This only gives a reasonable output if priceData is parsed. (allowed: numbers).
 * **priceData**: Do you want to look up price data for your specified range? (allowed: "y", "n").

 Output: